Julian Jackson (boxer): Light middleweight Champion

+First middleweight title reign

 Jackson then vacated his crown, moved up to 160 lb (73 kg), and was matched against Herol 'Bomber' Graham for the vacant WBC middleweight title.
 Due to Jackson's recent retina damage which had required surgery, the British Boxing Board of Control felt that Jackson was returning to boxing too soon and didn't allow him to box in the UK, so the bout was held at Torrequebrada Hotel & Casino, Benalmádena, Andalucía, Spain on 24 November 1990.

 Graham was putting on his typical savvy performance against Jackson: countering, slipping, and dancing out of the way, targeting Jackson's vulnerable eye which started to swell.
 After being consistently beaten to the punch for three and a half rounds, Jackson then unleashed one of the great right hands in boxing history.
 After Jackson connected with the punch, Graham was unconscious before he hit the canvas, and was revived only after five alarming minutes.

 Defenses against Dennis Milton (KO 1), Ismael Negron (KO 1), and Ron Collins (TKO 5) ended quickly, but Thomas Tate would make Jackson work longer and harder in their August 1992 encounter – Julian had to go to the scorecards for the first time in a title bout in winning a 12-round unanimous decision, scoring a knockdown along the way.
 At this point Jackson was in the middle of the pound-for-pound rankings.

 This would lead to his showdown in May 1993 with another big hitter, Gerald McClellan.
 This time the challenger prevailed, as Jackson failed to find the knockout blow when hitting McClellan with hard punches and controlling Rounds 2 and 3, with McClellan turning the fight around and knocking Jackson down twice in the fifth round.
 The second knockdown prompted the referee to stop the fight, after Jackson made it to his feet yet remained unsteady.

 After winning his next three fights, Jackson had another shot at the title in May 1994 in a rematch with McClellan.
 In a very brief fight, Jackson hit McClellan with some hard punches, but Jackson was then hurt himself and put under heavy pressure by McClellan, with McClellan flooring Jackson with a left hook to the body after 65 seconds.
 The referee counted Jackson out as he rose to his feet.